Pramipexole (Mirapex)

 Management

-Tell patient it increases motivation, drive.
-Warn of sedation, falls, edema, psychosis (usually hallucinations at high doses).
-It may cause mania or worse ‘hedonic impulsivity’ such as gambling, eating, shopping.
+TOLERABILITY: Warn of sedation.
 Nausea, the most common side effect, can be treated with a proton pump inhibitor (lansoprazole, pantoprazole, esomeprazole, and rabeprazole).
+No weight gain, cognitive, or sexual side effects.

 Bipolar Depression